Order of the Indian Empire

-No appointments have been made since 1947, the year that British India gained independence as the Union of India and Dominion of Pakistan.
+Appointments terminated after 1947, the year that British India became the independent Union of India and Dominion of Pakistan.
 With the death of the last surviving knight, the Maharaja Meghrajji III of Dhrangadhra, the order became dormant in 2010.

 The motto of the Order is Imperatricis auspiciis, (Latin for "Under the auspices of the Empress"), a reference to Queen Victoria, the first Empress of India.
 The Order is the junior British order of chivalry associated with the British Indian Empire; the senior one is The Most Exalted Order of the Star of India.

 History

 The British founded the Order in 1878 to reward British and native officials who served in British India.
 The Order originally had only one class (Companion), but expanded to comprise two classes in 1887.
 The British authorities intended the Order of the Indian Empire as a less exclusive version of the Order of the Star of India (founded in 1861); consequently, many more appointments were made to the former than to the latter.